geniuslifedesign/Projects/README.md

 ## Data

-I will combine a list of Philadelphia neighborshood that can be scraped from this [Wikipedia Page](https://en.wikipedia.org/wiki/List_of_Philadelphia_neighborhoods) and download a list Zip Codes and Geographia Coordinates from [OSD](https://public.opendatasoft.com/explore/dataset/us-zip-code-latitude-and-longitude/table/?refine.state=PA&q=philadelphia) to develop dataset.
+I will combine a list of Philadelphia neighborshood that can be scraped from this [Wikipedia Page](https://en.wikipedia.org/wiki/List_of_Philadelphia_neighborhoods) together with a list Zip Codes and Geographia Coordinates downloaed from [OSD](https://public.opendatasoft.com/explore/dataset/us-zip-code-latitude-and-longitude/table/?refine.state=PA&q=philadelphia) to develop dataset.

 I will leverage data using Foursquare API's geolocation function to gain knowledge on what influences tourists to Philadelphia.